Paco Alcácer: Villarreal

 Alcácer returned to Spain's top flight on 30 January 2020, agreeing to a five-and-a-half-year deal at Villarreal and becoming the club's most expensive signing ever in the process at €25 million.
-He scored on his debut against Osasuna, helping the hosts win 3–1.
+He scored on his debut against Osasuna, helping the hosts to win 3–1.

 Alcácer netted six times for the 2020–21 Europa League winners, playing the last 13 minutes of the second half and converting his attempt in the penalty shootout victory over Manchester United in the final.

 Sharjah

 On 17 August 2022, Alcácer was due to join UAE Pro League club Sharjah on a season-long loan.
 Two days later, however, after terminating his contract with Villarreal by mutual consent, he signed a permanent three-year deal.
-He made his debut on 3 September, concluding a 2–0 win at Shabab Al Ahli Club.
-On 21 October, his free kick was the only goal of the final of the UAE President's Cup – delayed for six months after the death of Sheikh Khalifa – against Al Wahda FC, ending his team's 19-year drought in the tournament.
+He made his debut on 3 September, concluding a 2–0 win at Shabab Al Ahli.
+On 21 October, his free kick was the only goal of the final of the UAE President's Cup – delayed for six months after the death of Sheikh Khalifa – against Al Wahda, ending his team's 19-year drought in the tournament.

+Alcácer was loaned to Emirates Club in the same league on 15 September 2023.